Local statistics of lattice points on the sphere: Statement of results

 obtained by projecting to the unit sphere, become equidistributed on the unit sphere with respect to $\^\sigma$ as $n\to \infty$.
 This was proved unconditionally by Duke \cite{Duke, Duke-SP} and Golubeva and Fomenko \cite{GF}, following a breakthrough by Iwaniec \cite{Iwaniec}.
 Random points are equidistributed by definition and the above result says that on this crudest global scale the projected lattice points $\^\vE(n)$ behave like random points.
 Figure~\ref{random vs sphere pts} gives some visual support for random behaviour of $\^\vE(n)$.

 To make this precise we examine various statistics associated with the placement of points in $S^2$.
 Our choice of these statistics is based on robustness tests for the random hypothesis, as well as quantities which are of interest in number theoretical and harmonic analysis applications.
-Our philosophy in what follows is that the behaviour of a quantity in question is easy to determine for random points while for $\^\vE(n)$ we settle for estimates for them and also formulate conjectures, which are more precise.
+Our philosophy in what follows is that the behaviour of a quantity in question is easy to determine for random points (see Appendix~\ref{sec:statistics}) while for $\^\vE(n)$ we settle for estimates for them and also formulate conjectures, which are more precise.
 That one has to settle for such information for this kind of problem is to be expected given the problematic non-random behaviour of the number $N_n$ itself.
+The proofs of our assertions on $\^\vE(n)$ will appear in \cite{BRS}.